 Spousal maintenance simply refers to any financial support from one former partner to another, after the end of their relationship.
-The remedy of spousal maintenance is available for former married and de facto couples and can take the form of a regular payments or a lump sum.
+This remedy is available for former married and de facto couples and can take the form of a regular payments or a lump sum.

 When does a court award spousal maintenance as a remedy?

 In essence, the family court adopts a “need versus ability to pay” approach when deciding whether to award a spousal maintenance remedy to a party.
 This means that they will consider whether an applicant has the ability to meet their own personal needs or not.
-Such circumstances necessitating spousal maintenance can include:
+The circumstances that may necessitate this remedy can include:

 - Older age and/or poor health, resulting in inability to find employment;